RodiyahOluwa/RodiyahOluwa/README.md

 👋 Hi there!
-I'm Rodiyah Oluwa, a data analyst and aspiring data scientist based in Middlesbrough, United Kingdom.
+I'm Rodiyah Oluwa, a data scientist based in United Kingdom.
 With a solid foundation in economics and a master's degree in applied data science from Teesside University, I'm passionate about leveraging data to drive business decisions and solve complex problems.

 🎓 EDUCATION:
 MSc.
 Applied Data Science, Teesside University, United Kingdom.